-The primary source of the Company's interest rate risk relates to cash and cash equivalents.
-Interest rates of the financial assets is disclosed in Note 6 and 16.
+The primary source of the Company's interest rate risk relates to cash in banks, cash equivalents and fixed-income securities.
+Interest rates of the financial assets are disclosed in Notes 6 and 14.

 The risk is managed by the Fund Manager by actively monitoring the prevailing interest rate environment.
 The duration of the portfolio is reduced during periods of rising rates and widening credit spreads to maximize interest income potential.
 Conversely, the same is increased during periods of falling rates and narrowing credit spreads.